 Here’s how we got the long gun registry in the first place.
 On December 6th, 1989, a misogynistic man walked into a classroom at École Polytechnique, an engineering college associated with Université de Montréal, armed with a legally obtained semi-automatic rifle, told the men to leave, declared he was “fighting feminism,” and shot the nine women left in the room (six of whom died).
 He went on to kill eight more women, and injure seven more women and four men, before turning the gun on himself.
 December 6th is now National Day of Remembrance and Action on Violence Against Women, and after considerable public outcry (especially in Québec), the long gun registry was enacted in 1995.
 Just writing that paragraph makes my gut clench in anger.

 To legally obtain a long gun in Canada, the potential owner must apply for a permit, and the gun itself must be registered.
+The gun must also be in a gun safe at home to prevent it being stolen, economical gun safe systems exists and so they are not out of reach of low income families.
 Police services across the country have access to this registry, so that guns involved in crimes can be traced, and also so police officers can check if, when responding to a call at a residence, they expect that the owner has a gun, and take appropriate precautions.
 Permits must be renewed every five years, currently.
 Handguns have been regulated since the 1930s, and are not covered by this legislation.